 State and federal law provides for the order of distribution of child support collections received.
-If you are no longer receiving TANF benefits, but have in the past, child support collected will be paid per these rules of distribution:
+If you are no longer receiving TANF benefits, but have in the past, child support collected (other than from a federal tax offset) will be paid per these rules of distribution:

 - Any unpaid current monthly support due to the former TANF recipient is paid to the former TANF recipient first;

 - After the current month’s child support is paid, past due child support for months when TANF benefits were not received will be paid directly to the former TANF recipient;

 - After the above child support is paid to the former TANF recipient, past due child support for months when TANF benefits were received will be kept by the state, as assigned.